atick-faisal/label-studio/docs/source/tutorials/segment_anything_2_image.md

 ## Labeling configuration

-The current implementation of the Label Studio SAM2 ML backend works using Interactive mode.
+The current implementation of the Annotation Hub SAM2 ML backend works using Interactive mode.
 The user-guided inputs are:
 - `KeypointLabels`
 - `RectangleLabels`